powsybl/pypowsybl/docs/user_guide/network.rst

        network = pp.network.load('ieee14.raw', {'psse.import.ignore-base-voltage': 'true'})

-You may also crate your own network from scratch, see network elements creation methods in the API reference :doc:`documentation </reference/network>`.
+You may also create your own network from scratch, see below.

 Save a network